HQSquantumsimulations/qoqo/README.md

 pip install qoqo
 ```

-If no pre-built python wheel is available for your architecture you can install qoqo from the source distribution using a rust toolchain as described [here](./qoqo/README_qoqo.md).
+If no pre-built python wheel is available for your architecture, you can install qoqo from the source distribution using a rust toolchain as described [here](./qoqo/README_qoqo.md).

 ## Create your first circuit in qoqo

 The following code snippet can be used to create your first circuit in qoqo.
-For an expanded collection of **examples** please see the jupyter notebooks in the extra repository [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples).
+For an expanded collection of **examples** please see the jupyter notebooks in the [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples) repository.

 ```python
 from qoqo import Circuit